Outreach

 Outreach is part of the life of a professional astrophysicist.
 It gives us the opportunity to present our work to the broad public.
 In addition to my experience in science communication via social media, I am directly involved in various "hands-on" outreach activities in the City of Astronomy, Pasadena.

-All Space Considered (at Griffith Observatory)
+All Space Considered (Griffith Observatory)

 All Space Considered (February 7, 2020).
 Our part starts at 01:00.